You Are My Sunshine: Recognition

-After Davis’ second term as governor, his admirers were disappointed when Gov. John J. McKeithen vetoed a bill in 1968 that would have made ‘’You Are My Sunshine’’ Louisiana’s official song.
+After Davis' second term as governor, his admirers were disappointed when Gov. John McKeithen vetoed a bill in 1968 that would have made "You Are My Sunshine" Louisiana's official song.
 The reason was that the song said not a word about Louisiana.
 Virginia Shehee, a long-time Davis family friend and member of the Louisiana State Senate from 1976 to 1980, re-introduced legislation to make "You Are My Sunshine" the official state song.
 In 1977, the Legislature decreed that "You Are My Sunshine" would share honors as the state song with "Give Me Louisiana" by Doralice Fontane.

 As the millennium drew near, Hall of Fame organizations started drawing up lists to honor the best music of the 20th century.
 On September 2, 1992, Country America magazine designated "You Are My Sunshine" 35th on its Top 100 Country Songs of All-Time list.
 Next, it was among the pre-1950 records selected to join the Grammy Hall of Fame on February 24, 1999.
-On June 17, Groundbreaking ceremonies were held for the new Country Music Hall of Fame in downtown Nashville, and the event included a guitar marching band, led by Chet Atkins, playing "Wildwood Flower" and "You Are My Sunshine."
+On June 17, groundbreaking ceremonies were held for the new Country Music Hall of Fame in downtown Nashville, and the event included a guitar marching band, led by Chet Atkins, playing "Wildwood Flower" and "You Are My Sunshine".

 In 2000, the Songwriter's Hall of Fame chose Davis' version of "You Are My Sunshine" to receive its Towering Song Award.
 The National Endowment for the Arts (NEA) and the Recording Industry Association of America (RIAA) published their list of the top 365 "Songs Of The Century" on March 7, 2001, and "You Are My Sunshine" placed #14.
 The Country Music Foundation published "Heartaches By The Number" celebrating country's "500 greatest singles" on March 14, 2003, with "You Are My Sunshine" by Jimmie Davis on the list.
-On June 8, 2003, it ranked #73 on CMT's "100 Greatest Songs Of Country Music."
+On June 8, 2003, it ranked #73 on CMT's "100 Greatest Songs Of Country Music".
 On March 21, 2013, the National Recording Registry of the Library of Congress added it for long-term preservation.

+The song became associated with a viral internet meme in 2024, after it was part of a video featuring NBA player LeBron James, in which Christina Perri's cover of the song is played over a portrait photo of LeBron, intended to mock obsessive and defensive fans of LeBron, framing him as their sunshine.
+It is unclear who first created the video.
+As a result, the meme became an influence for other similar memes, such as "LeEvil James", an evil counterpart using a portrait of LeEvil accompanied with a slowed down version of Perri’s cover.
+Fans also began spamming comments on social media posts regarding James, posting lyrics of the song, and calling him “honey”, "glorious king", "goat", “pookie bear” and "dad".